jawniss/jawniss.github.io/aboutme.md

 I've grown a big affinity to cooking, especially since the start of the pandemic in 2020.
 Being home all day, I began cooking everyday with my mum, cooking every dinner for the rest of the family.
 What began simply as a way to help alleviate my mom's workload became an interest, where now I'm trying to absorb all my mother's cooking knowledge.

+---

+### Credits

+This website was created based on Jami Gibbs' template found at http://jamigibbs.github.io/phantom/.
+This template was used under the MIT license.